When to plant Crocus in Bath County, KY

 Bath County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 24.

-Bath County County sits in USDA Zone 6b.
+Bath County sits in USDA Zone 6b.
 Crocus grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Crocus grow in Bath County County's climate?
+Can Crocus grow in Bath County's climate?

 Your Bath County Garden Planner — Free